mimoduo/mimogear/README.md

 gulp
 ```

+After that your project will open up in a browser window automatically and you're ready to get started in developing html/pug, css/postcss, and javascript.
+Head over to /src/to see your new development framework!

 ##Optional Installation Steps

-If you'd like to dive on the daring side and see some subtle task runner performance improvements, there is an alpha gulpfile that mirrors the tasks of the stable gulpfile.
+If you'd like to dive in the daring side and see some subtle task runner performance improvements, there is an alpha gulpfile that mirrors the tasks of the stable gulpfile.
 To use this new gulpfile, make sure to download the alpha version of gulp and the newly separated gulp-cli globally.
 Afterwards, rename the gulpfile-alpha.js to gulpfile.js and rename the original gulpfile to a name of your choice.

 ```sh
 npm install gulpjs/gulp-cli -g